MicrosoftDocs/win32/desktop-src/FWP/about-windows-filtering-platform.md

 ---
 title: About Windows Filtering Platform
-description: Windows Filtering Platform (WFP) is a network traffic processing platform designed to replace the Windows XP and Windows Server 2003 network traffic filtering interfaces. ms.assetid: '6faad008-b2f6-4f45-89c7-ae98c2f58ce1'
+description: Windows Filtering Platform (WFP) is a network traffic processing platform designed to replace the Windows XP and Windows Server 2003 network traffic filtering interfaces. ms.assetid: 6faad008-b2f6-4f45-89c7-ae98c2f58ce1 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # About Windows Filtering Platform

 Windows Filtering Platform (WFP) is a network traffic processing platform designed to replace the Windows XP and Windows Server 2003 network traffic filtering interfaces.
 WFP consists of a set of hooks into the network stack and a filtering engine that coordinates network stack interactions.

 The WFP components are as follows.